AIR FORCE PAINTING UNVEILING: SUNDAY SEPTEMBER 15th, 2019

-Each painting uniquely captures the spirit of each branch of service, vividly portraying the stories, faces, and sacrifices of our Nation’s servicemen and women.
+Regional in location, but national in scope, each painting uniquely captures the spirit of each branch of service, vividly portraying the stories, faces, and sacrifices of our Nation’s servicemen and women.
 Veterans and active duty military serve as models, and this painting also includes a small portion of soil brought back from Mt.
 Suribachi, where the iconic Raising the Flag photo on Iwo Jima was taken.
 The artist used the small portion of soil to grind in with paint as part of the depiction of the 1945 Marine Corps flag-raising.